top of page

 Three blue and teal patterned scarves hang on a wooden rack against a dark background, displaying checkered and herringbone designs.

-Two of the handwoven snoods are shown below along with the gift box that they are sold in.
+Two of the handwoven snoods are shown below, along with the gift box that they are sold in.

 Two of the scarves and the snoods in this collection are now available in my online shop.